A Parallel General Purpose Multi-Objective Optimization Framework, with Application to Beam Dynamics: THE FRAMEWORK

 \subsection{Implementing a Forward Solver}

-In most cases \textsc{Simulation} implementations are simple wrappers to run an existing ``external'' simulation code using a set of design variables as input.
+In most cases, forward solver implementations are simple wrappers to run an existing ``external'' simulation code using a set of design variables as input.
+In the case of the OPAL integration, the \texttt{main} function is playing the role of the ``forward solver''.
+To underline the general nature of our approach, in a similar project, the described methods are used for cavity shape optimisation based on \cite{ARBENZ2008381}.
 As for the \textsc{Optimizer} component there exists a base class, labeled \texttt{Simulation} as common basis for all \textsc{Simulation} implementations.
 In addition, this component also inherits from the \texttt{Worker} class, already implementing the polling protocol for default worker types.
-As shown in the API in Listing 3 the \texttt{Worker} class expects an implementation to provide implementations for those three methods.
+As shown in the API in Listing 3, the \texttt{Worker} class expects an implementation to provide implementations for those three methods.

 \begin{code}[Simulation API] virtual void run() = 0; virtual void collectResults() = 0; virtual reqVarContainer_t getResults() = 0; \end{code}